 Attach Contact Paper

 Roll out a piece of contact paper big enough to cover the 2 pieces of foam board (one for the top and the smaller ones for the front).
 I made sure mine was big enough to fold over all sides of the board to create a smoother edge.
 Peel off the backing and lay it face down on a flat surface.
 Lay your foam board on top and flip it over.
 Starting in the center, smooth out any bubbles with a flat edge.
-I used a spatula.
-If you get a few bubbles, remember they will be covered up with bins and food.
+I found that a spatula was an easy way to smooth out the bubbles.
+If you get a few bubbles, remember they will be covered up with plastic bins and food items.
 Once it’s nice and smooth, flip it back over to fold over the excess.
 That’s it!

 Click here to see how I used this foam board hack in our linen closet.